-Smooth Oxeye is a native erect perennial forb growing to 4+ feet high.
-Stems vary with the amount of stiff hair thereon from none to much.
+Smooth Oxeye is a native erect perennial forb forming an aerial stem from creeping rhizomes.
+Stens grow 4 to 6 feet high and vary with the amount of stiff hair thereon from none to much.
 There are shallow stem ridges and there can be a purplish color tinge at the nodes or throughout the lower stem section.
 A moderate amount of branching occurs near the top.
 In the Upland Garden this plant is one of the earliest yellow sunflower types to bloom, along with Black-eyed Susan.

-The floral array is one to several flower heads borne singly on a long leafless stalk.
+The floral array is one to 15 flower heads borne singly on a long (9 - 25 cm) leafless stalk.

 The flower head is up to 3 1/2 inches wide and is composed of two type of florets, both fertile.
 The yellow ray florets number 10 to 18 and being fertile are unlike true sunflowers where the ray florets are sterile, hence the alternate common name of "False Sunflower".
-The central disc is composed of 10 to 75+ disc florets, with yellowish-brown tubular corollas with five pointed lobes that are of a brighter shade of color.
+Rays are 2 - 4 cm long.
+The central disc is composed of 10 to 75+ disc florets, with yellowish-brown tubular corollas with five pointed lobes that are of a brighter shade of color and are longer than the floret tube.
 The lobes are spreading when the floret opens.
 The five stamens have dark brown anthers and tightly surround the the style which is bifurcated at the tip.
-The phyllaries of the outside of the flowerhead are in 2 series, sometimes 3, with the outer series longer, the inner broader, and all (along with the flower stem) either lacking hair or with fine hair - usually found with hair.
+The phyllaries of the outside of the flowerhead are in 2 series, sometimes 3, ovate to oblong, with the outer series longer, the inner broader, and all (along with the flower stem) either lacking hair or with fine hair - usually found with hair.

 Habitat: Smooth Oxeye prefers loamy soil but tolerates other types.
 Moist to dry mesic moisture and full sun or at least 5 to 6 hours per day.
 It grows from a creeping rhizomatous root system and can be aggressive in spreading.
 It can be grown from seed or root divisions.